dotnet/upgrade-assistant/CONTRIBUTING.md

 ### Tests

 -  Tests need to be provided for every bug/feature that is completed.
+[Tests](/tests) in upgrade-assistant use [XUnit](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-dotnet-test), [AutoMock](https://autofac.org/apidoc/html/6C60CE20.htm), and [AutoFixture](https://github.com/AutoFixture/AutoFixture/wiki/Cheat-Sheet) for testing/mocking/data generation.
 -  Tests only need to be present for issues that are not docs or samples.

 ### Feedback